SamWheating/BipedEvolution/README.md

-# NEATpy
+# BipedEvolution

-Neuroevolution of Augmenting Topologies (NEAT) algorithm implementation in Python
+Evolutionary optimization of neural networks implemented in Python

 Created as a personal challenge for HackUVIC 2018 Hackathon.

-Going to try to beat the OpenAI walking Biped challenge using genetic optimization of Artificial Neural Networks, more specifically the NEAT algorithm.
+Original plan: try to beat the OpenAI walking Biped challenge using genetic optimization of Artificial Neural Networks, more specifically the NEAT algorithm.

 https://en.wikipedia.org/wiki/Neuroevolution_of_augmenting_topologies